bwhitman/bread-detector/README.md

 Bread Detector uses the great [Phant](http://data.sparkfun.com) and [Thing](https://www.sparkfun.com/products/13231) platform on Sparkfun for a free data logging service, and visualizes your bread as it rises, so you can do other things and check it from your phone.
 The raw parts are about $60 US, and kind of fun to build and play with -- you also get to eat a lot of bread.

+We hope you enjoy it,

+-- *Maureen and Brian*

 ## Parts List

  - [Lithium Ion Battery](https://www.sparkfun.com/products/341)